cagi23/coding-challenges-paltform/review_scorecard.md

 2 - Deployment Guide is rather complete, but expects a certain level of knowledge of tools, and couldn't be deployed by a novice.
 3 - Deployment Guide is well written and only by using the guide, a novice in the techology is able to successfully deploy the application
 50.0
-close Question 1.3.2 Has the submission maintained the Deployment Docs if they previously existed?
+ Question 1.3.2 Has the submission maintained the Deployment Docs if they previously existed?
 As the project evolves, features are added and removed.
 The Deployment Steps also undergo changes and thus the guide should be constantly updated where the information that is no longer applicable or relevant is removed.

 Have the docs been actively maintained?
 40.0
-close Question 1.3.3 Is there some means of verification of submission provided?
+ Question 1.3.3 Is there some means of verification of submission provided?
 Verification Steps / Submission Demonstration.
 There are scenarios where the participant has managed to meet the challenge requirements but due to missing deployment instructions or not following the deployment steps correctly, the reviewer is unable to verify that the submission works.

 In such a case, what helps is a video (unlisted) or a set of snapshots indicating that the requirements have been met.
 This lets the reviewer know that they may be at fault and they can reach out to the co-pilot to deploy the app correctly,